 website | multiple locations in Roosevelt, Downtown, and Eastlake

 Armistice is one of the few female-owned Seattle roasteries.
-Rebecca used to work in the industry, but wanted to create a space that was safe for employees and customers.
-She’s grown it to have multiple locations, all that still have a neighborhood feel.
+Rebecca used to work in the industry but wanted to create a space that was safe for employees and customers.
+She’s grown it to have multiple locations, all of which still have a neighborhood feel.

 If available, get the Precursor Blend (~$16).
 It has sweet cocoa flavors and a rich viscosity that’s sure to please even the pickiest of coffee drinkers.